jundalisay/spblist/content/en/faqs/spiritual.md

 {{< l a="Spiritual-Superphysics" >}}
 It's similar to the Hindu concept of Brahman which is the totality of existence, as one unit or entity.
 This unit is then Conscious of Its self.
 This consciousness is inseparable from that self or body.
 So we say that Its consciousness is Supreme relative to Its body or effects.

 This concept is more in line with Physics than Religion.
-All you need is to the ability to think of:
+All you need is the ability to think of:
-- all the realities and universes in the multiverse
+- all the **realities and universes** in the multiverse
-- all the possible realities and universes.
+- all the **possible** realities and universes.

-Then you assign a single consciousness to glue all of those together to arrive at our concept of a Supreme Entitiy.
+Then you assign **a single consciousness to glue all of those together** to arrive at our concept of a Supreme Entitiy.
 The big problem is that Physics locks itself out of mental and metaphysical perceptions and so it forever cannot explain the cause and true nature of physical phenomena.
 This severely limits its problem-solving powers.
 {{< /l >}}